 At Sovereign we take our Corporate Social Responsibility very seriously.
 Here you can view our complete CSR policy in sections.

-Sovereign Group Limited is owned and managed by its Directors and operates for the benefit of its Clients, staff and the communities that we work within and as such we recognise our responsibilities to all our stakeholders – employees, customers, suppliers and sub-contractors, as well as shareholders.
+Sovereign Group Limited is owned and managed by its Directors and operates for the benefit of its Clients, staff and the communities that we work within and as such we recognise our responsibilities to all of our stakeholders – employees, customers, suppliers and sub-contractors, as well as shareholders.

 We are equally well aware that our responsibilities extend to the communities in which we operate and the wider environment as a whole.

 To ensure that we provide a framework for the delivery of our corporate social responsibilities, we have established an Environmental Corporate Responsibility Committee.
-The Committee is primarily focused on developing and delivering on our environmental and community commitments, as well as overseeing our wider strategy to achieve best practice in terms of corporate social responsibility.
+The Committee is primarily focused on developing and delivering on our environmental and community commitments; as well as overseeing our wider strategy, to achieve best practice in terms of corporate social responsibility.

 Sovereign Group is a success story founded on the basic principles of Customer Service.
 The results of the company’s success were noted and rewarded when the group was awarded ‘Partner of the Year’ by the LHC for the second year, ‘Supplier of the Year’ at the Housing Excellence awards and ‘Social Housing Project of the Year’ award.

-In each aspect of our business we have identified significant steps to improve our performance on corporate social responsibility issues.
+In each aspect of our business, we have identified significant steps to improve our performance on corporate social responsibility issues.